varun-venkatesh/varun-venkatesh.github.io/_posts/2020-10-19-bare-mtl-chapter3.md

 3. Runtime functionality: the send and recieve functionality during UART operation as well as error detection and handling during device operation.
 4. Termination: stop/disables/turns-off the device.
 This bit is usually omitted.

+The source code, linker script and makefile for this section can be found [here](https://github.com/varun-venkatesh/bare-metal-arm/blob/master/src/chapter2/).

 Now, let's start with the initialization and configuration capabilities - and translate them into functions.
 The data sheet has a great follow along example if you refer to section 12.4.
 Notice how there are references to setting bits in the SFRs referenced earlier.
 How do we do this programmatically?

 Take a look at table 12-3 in the data sheet that gives you the offsets of the various SFRs - from the UART base address.
 One way of programmatically representing this is via macros with one for the base address (representing the particular UART device) and a bunch of others forholding the offsets of individual SFRs.
 We can then have a pair of functions to: